lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * message duplication,
 * flow control,
 * fragmentation and reassembly,
-* demultiplex EDHOC messages from other types of messages,
+* demultiplexing EDHOC messages from other types of messages,
 * denial-of-service protection,
 * message correlation, see {{ci-edhoc}}.